madil4/awatif/README.md

 ## Want to contribute?

 I have a long list of features with different levels of complexity.
 If you are brand new and want to learn, don't hesitate to join.
 I'm more approachable through LinkedIn at https://www.linkedin.com/in/madil4/.

+## Contribution Guideline

+- Only complete features with documentations and examples are allowed to be merged to the main branch.
+However, you can develop your feature in a feature branch.